alexvking/Learning-Language-Classifier/readme.md

 Examples:

   - <code>--lang samples/polish.txt</code> will classify a Polish text as Polish.
-  - --subject samples/econ6.txt will classify an Economics paper as Economics.
+  - <code>--subject samples/econ6.txt</code> will classify an Economics paper as Economics.
-  - --lang http://google.com will classify the Google homepage as English.
+  - <code>--lang http://google.com</code> will classify the Google homepage as English.
-  - --subject http://bigocheatsheet.com will classify the site as Computer Science!
+  - <code>--subject http://bigocheatsheet.com</code> will classify the site as Computer Science!
-  - --subject http://nytimes.com will classify the New York Times as Economics.
+  - <code>--subject http://nytimes.com</code> will classify the New York Times as Economics.

 ALGORITHM